armada-alliance/armada-alliance/services/website/content/en/terms/hodl.md

 keywords: HODL, crypto, blockchain, HODLER, BTC, Bitcoin
 ---

-## It all started as a drunken forum rant 🥃
+## It all started as a drunken rant 🥃

 Back in December of 2013, Bitcoin was on another huge upwards swing, from November to early December the price of BTC rose from around $250 USD all the way up to $1,151 USD.
 This massive 300x move to the upside led many to take to the ***[Bitcoin forum](https://bitcointalk.org/index.php)*** to discuss various trading strategies.